IBM-Cloud/jpetstore-kubernetes/README.md

 [![Containerized Applications with IBM Cloud Kubernetes Service](readme_images/youtube_play.png)](https://youtu.be/26RjSa0UZp0 "Containerized Applications with IBM Cloud Kubernetes")

-## Set-up
+## Set up

+### Create a Kubernetes Cluster and gain Access to it

-Follow these steps to set up the environment you need for this demo.
+1. Follow these steps to set up the environment you need for this demo.
 You will create a Kubernetes cluster, an instance of the Watson Visual Recognition service and an optional [Twilio](https://www.twilio.com/) account (if you want to shop for pets using text messaging).

 1. If you do not have Docker or Kubernetes tooling installed, see [Setting up the IBM Cloud Developer Tools CLI](https://console.bluemix.net/docs/cli/idt/setting_up_idt.html).